The bank was chartered as a state banking corporation.

 Central Bank of KC received its first New Markets Tax Credit (NMTC) Allocation.
 The NMTC Program incentivizes business and real estate investment in low-income communities of the United States via a federal tax credit.
-We have received 9 allocations since 2007, and through the program have donated over $1 million to support local non-profits.
+We have received 10 allocations since 2007, and through the program have donated over $1 million to support local non-profits.
 Pictured to the right is the LAMP project.

 Central Bank of KC joined the Federal Reserve Bank of KC and the FDIC in creating a financial education program called Money Smart KC (MSKC).
 MSKC now has a robust website and events that reach hundreds of thousands of people each year with topical financial information.

 Each April, the bank visits elementary classrooms for Teach Children to Save as part of Money Smart KC.
 Many years, the KC Mayor and Congressman Cleaver joined the bank helping teach the lessons on saving.
 In 2022, we visited 7 classrooms in the neighborhood - Sculoa Vita Nuova and Garfield Elementary.

-The bank created a Shark Tank Youth Competition as part of Money Smart KC which is held each year in April at the Federal Reserve Bank of KC, UMKC, Downtown KCKS and most recently at Junior Achievement of GKC in 2021.
+The bank created a Shark Tank Youth Competition as part of Money Smart KC which has been held each year at various locations - Federal Reserve Bank of KC, UMKC, Downtown KCKS and most recently at Junior Achievement of GKC in 2021.
 Twenty teams - over 80 high school students - compete for 1st and 2nd place.

 Central Bank of Kansas City received its first Healthy Food Financing Initiative (HFFI) award which focuses on developing solutions for increasing access to affordable healthy foods.
 We also received an award in 2020.